Aeget1000/AdvancedR3/README.md

 The following folders contain:

--   `data/`:
+-   `data/`: Holds the lipidomics.csv file from the experiment.
--   `docs/`:
+-   `docs/`: Holds all documents.
--   `R/`:
+-   `R/`: Holds all R related dev or source functions.

 # Installing project R package dependencies

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `AdvancedR3.Rproj` file and running this command in the console:

 ```
 # install.packages("pak")